Last updated: Mar. 16, 2021

 Deductions can include anything from taking stock market trading courses, to educational resources, the purchase of a computer, and your monthly internet bill.

-FBC, Helping Canadians Reduce Their Tax Burden
+FBC Helping Canadian Business Owners Reduce Their Tax Burden